The latest numbers on COVID-19 in Canada for Monday, Feb. 8, 2021

 There have been zero tests completed.

-There was one new case Sunday.
-The rate of active cases is 3.64 per 100,000 people.
-Over the past seven days, there has been eight new case.
-The seven-day rolling average of new cases is one.
+There were 11 new cases Monday.
+The rate of active cases is 5.75 per 100,000 people.
+Over the past seven days, there have been a total of 19 new cases.
+The seven-day rolling average of new cases is three.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.